Are You Living With Jaw Dysfunction and Pain?

 There are several reasons why TMJ dysfunction may develop, but misalignment of the teeth, gum chewing, arthritis, teeth grinding, or jaw injury are the most common causes.

 Are you experiencing any of these symptoms?
-If so, contacting a physical therapist at Hampstead, Sneads Ferry, or Topsail Physical Therapy is a good idea for pain relief.
+If so, contacting a physical therapist at Hampstead Topsail Physical Therapy or Sneads Ferry Physical Therapy is a good idea for pain relief.

 Symptoms of TMJ disorder include: